avwsolutions/DOD-AMS-Workshop/workshop.md

 <a id="grapmet"></a>
 ### 3.2 Application performance metrics to Graphite

-First a small introduction to Graphite.
+First a small introduction in sending metric data to Graphite.Data itself is send over to the Carbon Relay and stored in a Whisper data file.
+This is the most common situation,but for scaling other implementations exist (like carbon-relay.go, carbon-c-relay, writing to InfluxDB or Cassandra backend)

 Graphite has two methods to send data over.
 - Plaintext protocol (one by one)
 - Pickle protocol (more in a Tuple), which offcourse is more efficient.